NutcoinOrg/nutcash/airdrop/README.md

 - https://etherscan.io/tokens?sort=holders&order=desc : List top ERC-20 tokens by holders number
 - 100k addresses holders have been extracted for the current top19 of the above list (i.e. USDT, LPT, USDC, IOV, SHIB, MEME, G-CRE, XNN, LINK, OMG, DAI, BAT, stETH, UNI, AMB, HEX, UCASH, CRO, GSE) and for WETH ERC-20 token (which was not listed on that list despite its high holders number: >900k)

-3) **Claimable delay**: ~1 year delay to claim NCASH airdrop via nutcash.org before the remaining is burnt ; timestamp limit set to: 1742314800 (Tuesday 18 March 2025 16:20:00 GMT)
+3) **Claimable delay**: ~1 year delay to claim NCASH airdrop via nutcash.org before the remaining is burnt ; timestamp limit set to: 1743524400 (Tuesday 1 April 2025 16:20:00 GMT)

 4) **Exception**: For NUT Ecosystem assets holders, all contract & exchange adresses have been excluded from the airdrop: